Applications of Swan's Bertini to unimodular rows: A nice group structure on

-\begin{rem} Let $R$ be a normal affine algebra of dimension $d\geq 4$ over an algebraically closed field $k$ of char $\neq 2,3.$ If $I$ is an ideal of $R$, then $R\oplus I$ is not normal.
-Therefore we do not have Theorem \ref{mainthm} to conclude that $\Um_{d}(R, I)/\E_{d}(R, I)$ has nice group structure. \end{rem}
+\begin{rem} Let $R$ be a normal affine algebra of dimension $d\geq 4$ over an algebraically closed field $k$ of char $\neq 2,3.$ If $I$ is an ideal of $R$, then $R\oplus I$ is not normal and so we can not use (\ref{mainthm}) to conclude that $\Um_{d}(R, I)/\E_{d}(R, I)$ has nice group structure.
+Below we give a separate proof in this case. \end{rem}

 \begin{lem} Let $R$ be a ring of dimension $d\geq 4$ and $J$ be an ideal of $R$ such that $\mbox{dim}(R/J)\leq d-2.$ Let $v\in \Um_{d}(R, I)$ for some ideal $I \subset R.$ Then there exists $\varepsilon \in \E_{d}(R, I)$ such that $v\varepsilon = (u_{1}, u_{2}, \ldots, u_{d})$ with $u_{1} \equiv 1~\mbox{mod}~(I \cap J).$ \end{lem} ${\pf}$ Let $v = (a_{1}, a_{2},\ldots, a_{d})\in \Um_{d}(R, I)$ and $\overline{R} = R/J.$ We have $\overline{v} = (\overline{a_{1}}, \overline{a_{2}},\ldots, \overline{a_{d}})\in \Um_{d}(\overline{R}, \overline{I}).$ By stable range condition \cite{bass}, upon adding multiples of $\overline{a_{d}}$ to $\overline{a_{1}}, \overline{a_{2}},\ldots, \overline{a_{d-1}}$, we may assume that $(\overline{a_{1}}, \overline{a_{2}},\ldots, \overline{a_{d-1}})\in \Um_{d-1}(\overline{R}, \overline{I}).$ Let $(\overline{b_{1}}, \overline{b_{2}},\ldots, \overline{b_{d-1}})\in \Um_{d-1}(\overline{R}, \overline{I})$ be such that $\sum_{i=1}^{d-1} \overline{a_{i}} \overline{b_{i}} = \overline{1}.$ Let Then $(\overline{a_{1}}, \overline{a_{2}},\ldots, \overline{a_{d}})\overline{\varepsilon_1} = (\overline{a_{1}}, \overline{a_{2}},\ldots, \overline{a_{d-1}}, \overline{1}).$ There exists $\overline{\varepsilon_2} \in\E_{d}(\overline{R}, \overline{I})$ such that $(\overline{a_{1}}, \overline{a_{2}},\ldots, \overline{a_{d-1}}, \overline{1})\overline{\varepsilon_2} = (\overline{1}, \overline{0},\ldots, \overline{0}, \overline{1}).$ Now $(\overline{1}, \overline{0},\ldots, \overline{0}, \overline{1})\overline{\varepsilon_1}^{-1} = (\overline{1}, \overline{0},\ldots, \overline{0}, \overline{1}-(1-\overline{a_{d}})\overline{b_1}).$ Since $1 -(1-\overline{a_{d}})\overline{b_1}) = \overline{0}~\mbox{mod}~{\overline{I}},$ there exists $\overline{\varepsilon_3}\in \E_{d}(\overline{R}, \overline{I})$ such that $ (\overline{1}, \overline{0},\ldots, \overline{0}, 1-(1-\overline{a_{d}})\overline{b_1})\overline{\varepsilon_3} = (\overline{1}, \overline{0},\ldots, \overline{0}, \overline{0}).$ Let $\overline{\varepsilon} = \overline{\varepsilon_1}\overline{\varepsilon_2}\overline{\varepsilon_1}^{-1} \overline{\varepsilon_3} \in \E_{d}(\overline{R}, \overline{I}).$ Let $\varepsilon \in \E_{d}(R, I)$ be a lift of $\overline{\varepsilon}.$ Then we have $v\varepsilon = (u_{1}, u_{2}, \ldots, u_{d})$ with $u_{1} \equiv 1~\mbox{mod}~(I \cap J).$ $~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ ~~~~~\qedwhite$